mslonina/Mechanic/README.md

        (... the full output is cutted off)
     }

-Differences to other task management systems
+Differences to other task management systems {#others}
 --------------------------------------------

 The Mechanic differs significantly from other task management systems, such as Condor or